qBioTurin/SIR/ReadME.md

 2.  **f\_time**: the final solution time, for instance 10 weeks (70
     days);
-3.  **s\_time**: the time step defining the frequency at which explicit estimates for the system values are desired, in this case it could be set to 1 day;
+3.  **s\_time**: the time step defining the frequency at which explicit estimates for the system values are desired, in this case, it could be set to 1 day;
 4.  **ini\_v**: Initial values for the parameters to be optimized.
 5.  **lb\_v, ub\_v**: Vectors with length equal to the number of